pirsch-analytics/docs/docs/advanced/referrer-utm.md

 ## Adding UTM Parameters to Your Links

 Urchin Tracking Module (UTM) parameters were first introduced by Google Analytics' predecessor, Urchin, and are a widely accepted tool for tracking the effectiveness of online marketing campaigns.
-With Pirsch, you can use UTM parameters to break down how many people have visited your website and compare the results of your campaigns.
+With Pirsch, you can use UTM parameters to break down how many people visited your website and compare the results of your campaigns.

 A UTM parameter is added to a link in the same way as referrers, as described above.
 For example, to track how many visitors came from a paid newsletter, you can add the source, medium and campaign to the URL: **https://example.com/?utm_source=Newsletter&utm_medium=Email&utm_campaign=Paid+Newsletter**.
 How you use these parameters is up to you.
 To add spaces to a parameter, use **%20** or a plus sign (**+**): **?utm_source=with+space** or **?utm_source=with%20space**.